cleicar/zssn_api/README.md

 409    | Conflict             | Survivor X is infected
 409    | Conflict             | Survivor X doesn't have enough resources 409    | Conflict             | Resources points is not balanced both sides

+## Testing with RSpec

+The project was build with TDD (Test Driven Development).
+To execute the tests just run the tests with RSpec.

+1. Execute all tests

+    ~~~ sh
+    $ bundle exec rspec
+    ~~~

+To see the test cover percent open the file `coverage/index.html` at your browser.

 ## Credits